Privacy notice

 GDPR, Art.4 (2)

-"Personal data means any information relating to an identified or identifiable natural person ("data subject"); an identifiable person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that person.”
+Personal data refers to any information about an identified or identifiable natural person, also referred to as the data subject.
+A person is considered identifiable when a natural person can be identified, directly or indirectly, in particular by an identifier such as a name, an identification number, location data, an online identifier, or by one or more elements characterizing the physical, physiological, genetic, psychological, economic, cultural or social identity of that natural person.

-GDPR, Rec.26; Art.4 (1)
+Source: GDPR, Rec.26; Art.4 (1)

-“Sensitive Personal Data" are personal data, revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, trade-union membership; data concerning health or sex life and sexual orientation; genetic data or biometric data.
-Data relating to criminal offences and convictions are addressed separately (as criminal law lies outside the EU's legislative competence).”
+Sensitive personal data" are personal data revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership; data concerning health or sexual life and sexual orientation; genetic data or biometric data.
+Data relating to criminal offenses and convictions are treated separately (as criminal law is outside the legislative competence of the EU)."

-GDPR, Rec.10, 34, 35, 51; Art.9 (1)
+Source: GDPR, Rec.10, 34, 35, 51; Art.9 (1)

 Data Privacy Authorities